 Other authorized agencies have specific approval authority that may apply depending upon the characteristics of an individual CSU project.
 Notable examples include local county health department approval for pools and food service operations and the Division of Occupational Safety and Health (Cal/OSHA) Elevator Unit for elevator approvals.

-Enforcement of provisions of the code as adopted by other authorized agencies is the responsibility of the other agency; however, CSU has procedurally empowered the CSU Systemwide Building Official and the CDBO to enforce the other agencies code provisions.
-Such procedural action shall not alivate a project from compliance with submission, permitting, or inspection processes of the other authorized agencies.
+Enforcement of provisions of the code as adopted by other authorized agencies is the co-responsibility of the other agency; however, CSU has procedurally empowered the CSU Systemwide Building Official and the CDBO to enforce the other agencies code provisions.
+Such procedural action shall not alleviate a project from compliance with submission, permitting, or inspection processes of the other authorized agencies.

-With the exception of the provisions of the code as adopted by BSC, BSC-CG, and DSA-AC through exceptions granted to administrative authorities; CSU has not been given authority to accept alternate materials, design and methods of construction and equipment on behalf of a separate authorized agency or reduce the requirements of the code as adopted by the separate authorized agency.
+With the exception of the provisions of the code as adopted by the Building Standards Commission (BSC), Building Standards Comission-CALGreen (BSC-CG), and Division of State Architect-Access Compliance (DSA-AC) through exceptions granted to administrative authorities; CSU has not been given sole authority to accept alternate materials, design and methods of construction and equipment on behalf of a separate authorized agency or reduce the requirements of the code as adopted by the separate authorized agency.

-CSU projects shall enforce the provisions of the code as adopted by BSC, BSC-CG, SFM, DSA-AC when provisions are applicable to a project.
+CSU projects shall enforce the provisions of the code as adopted by BSC, BSC-CG, OSFM, DSA-AC when provisions are applicable to a project.

 Building code establishes the minimum requirements to safeguard the public health, safety and general welfare through:

-All CSU demolition, construction, and renovation work requires formal, written building official approval and permit prior to:
+All CSU demolition, construction, and renovation work requires formal, written building official and/or CDBO approval and permit prior to:

 Other work exempt from the permitting process is described in Scope and Administration sections of California Code of Regulations Title 24, refer to Section 105 of the 2019 CBC.
 It is at the discretion of the CSU Systemwide Building Official and/or CDBO to require a CSU permit with cause for work that is exempt from permit if the work is considered at risk of violation of the provisions of the code or calls for special considerations.